srinivma1/kafka-cdc-debezium-examples/oracle-to-postgres/README.md

 (which itself is not required be installed, though).

-Also you must download the [Oracle instant client for Linux](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html) and put it under the directory _debezium-with-oracle-jdbc/oracle_instantclient_.
+Also you must download the [Oracle instant client for Linux](http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html)

+Please ensure to download instantclient-basic-linux.x64-12.2.0.1.0.zip and instantclient-sqlplus-linux.x64-12.2.0.1.0.zip files.
+Unzip and put it under the directory _debezium-with-oracle-jdbc/oracle_instantclient_.

 ```shell
 # Start the topology as defined in http://debezium.io/docs/tutorial/